KunalSin9h/realtime-weather/README.md

     I have used `sqlc`, it a golang type-safe ORM which generate from raw sql queries.
 See [query.sql](query.sql)

-3. Use of React
+3. Use of React + Tailwind + Shadcn

-    I have used React with Vite, for its simplicity and quick building process.
+    I have used React with Vite and Shadcd for their simplicity and quick building process.